mauriciosoares/core.js/README.md

 });
 ```

-Using the method `x` from `sandbox`, it gives you access to all extensions from Core, without talking directly to it.
+Using the method `use` from `sandbox`, it gives you access to all extensions from Core, without talking directly to it.

 You might think: _"Why do that? it's only increasing the code"_.
 But since we are talking about consistency, and maybe a code that will be updated by other programmers, this is a way we can keep things standardized, and again, conpectually a module should not talk to anything else but the `sandbox`.